ComposableFi/composable/docs/docs/intro.md

 for remaining competitive in the quickly evolving landscape: Capital efficiency and trustless interoperability.
 Both developers and users will seek methods to interface with different ecosystems in a scalable, provable, secure, and decentralized manner.

-It is clear that we are approaching a world in which the future of DeFi will be fully blockchain-agnostic.
-In other words, the solution to the current fragmentation in DeFi is not more of the same bridges being built between one chain to another.
+The solution to the current fragmentation in DeFi is not more of the same bridges being built between one chain to another.
 Instead, it is the unification of all ecosystems via a natively cross-chain infrastructure.

 ## Limitations in Current Approaches